 The student must first demonstrate a potential for superior scholarship based on work done here at Fresno State to be considered for this support.
 These opportunities can come from a variety of sources including the Civil & Geomatics Engineering Programs, the CGE Department, The Lyles College of Engineering (Dean’s office), the campus (various entities), and from off-campus entities (government/ public agencies and private sector firms and companies).
 Interested students are encouraged to periodically look out for these opportunities.
 Announcements may come from a faculty member or take the form of a posted flier, email announcement, announcements from student clubs to their members, and at various campus web sites.

-One of the best places to look for campus-wide opportunities is the Division of Graduate Studies “Financial Aid Resources” web site at:
+One of the best places to look for campus-wide opportunities is the Division of Research and Graduate Studies “Financial Aid Resources” web site at:

 www.fresnostate.edu/academics/gradstudies/financial/